Ph.D. in Urban & Regional Sciences

 Our Ph.D. program is one of the largest in the country, with the most diverse range of research topics available.
 Because of our size, you’ll work with a cohort of students working on similar projects.
 At the same time, you’ll get to mentor undergraduate students by teaching courses or supervising research projects.

 You’ll be mentored by a faculty member from the start of your program.
 Paired based on similar research interests, you’ll work closely with your mentor throughout your program.
-Our faculty undertake research funded by federal agencies as well as activist research, where they engage directly with the communities they are studying.
+Our faculty undertake research funded by federal agencies as well as community engaged research, where they engage directly with the communities they are studying.

 Areas of Emphasis